AshridgeTechnologies/elemento/stories/Cloudflare Durable Object Datastore.md

 - ✅ Client datastore that connects to DO
 - ✅ Server side datastore that acts directly on DO
 - Model objects and generation
-- Auth token available on client
+- ✅ Auth token available on client
-- Auth token sent to server by TBDSImpl
+- ✅ Auth token sent to server by TBDSImpl
-- Auth token JWT decoded to get user id by Durable object
+- ✅ Auth token JWT decoded to get user id by Durable object
 - Auth token sent to server by server app connector
 - Server side current user and authorization
 - Generate auth function for multiple datastores
 - (Authorization for read and write on client)
+- TBDSImpl clears data, notifies InvalidateAll and reconnects/disconnects when the auth changes
+- TBDSImpl can function in two different sync modes - or two different classes?
 - Full two-way sync on personal apps
 - Server only Durable object store
 - Decide on how to make authentication flexible